AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 page.artboards.first.children.append(rowsGroup); // ❌  append
 ```

-To complete the projects, we can add some finishing touches.
+To complete the project, we can add some finishing touches.
 Groups can be locked: preventing accidental shifts and transformations would be nice indeed.
 The Reference documentation comes in handy again with the boolean [`locked`](/references/scriptruntime/editor/classes/GroupNode.md#locked) property, which we can easily set after populating the group.

 ```js
 // ...